 “Wake up with determination.
 Go to bed with satisfaction.” ~Unknown

 These days, it would seem that making healthy choices is easier than it ever has been before.
-We have the internet, full of millions of different recipes, right at our fingertips, and on top of that, the internet is full of websites where you can purchase healthy cookbooks and have them delivered right to your door, sometimes in a matter of hours.
+We have the internet, full of millions of different recipes, right at our fingertips.
+On top of that, the internet is full of websites where you can purchase healthy cookbooks and have them delivered right to your door, sometimes in a matter of hours.

-Don’t get me wrong, I enjoy trying out those recipes, but I save them for weekends, or even just Friday night when I’m usually caught up around the house and we might stay up a little later than usual.
+Don’t get me wrong, I enjoy trying out those recipes.
+But, I save them for weekends, or even just Friday night.
+By then, I’m usually caught up around the house and we might stay up a little later than usual.

 I try to keep the weeknight dinners as simple as possible, while maintaining the healthy standards I set with my breakfast and lunch.
 Here are some of our go-to’s: